zhijian-yang/SmileGAN/README.md

 					    output_dir, WD, AQ, cluster_loss, consensus_tpype, covariate=covariate)
 ```

 **cross\_validated\_clustering** performs clustering with leave-out cross validation.
 It is the ***recommended*** function for clustering.
-Since the CV process may take long training time on a normal desktop computer, the function enables early stop and later resumption.
-Users can set ***stop\_fold*** to be early stopping point and ***start\_fold*** depending on previous stopping point.
-The function automatically saves an csv file with clustering results and the mean ARI value.
+Since the CV process may take a long training time on a normal desktop computer, the function enables an early stop and later resumption.
+Users can set ***stop\_fold*** to be an early stopping point and ***start\_fold*** depending on the previous stopping point.
+The function automatically saves a CSV file with clustering results and the mean ARI value.

 ```
 model_dirs = ['PATH_TO_CHECKPOINT1','PATH_TO_CHECKPOINT2',...] #list of paths to previously saved checkpoints (with name 'converged_model_foldk' after cv process) cluster_label, cluster_probabilities, _, _ = clustering_result(model_dirs, 'highest_matching_clustering', train_data, covariate)
 ```
 **clustering\_result** is a function used for clustering patient data using previously saved models.
-Input data and covariate (optional) should be panda dataframe with same format shown before.
-Only PT data (can be inside or outside of training set), for which the user want to derive cluster memberships, need to be provided with diagnoses set to be 1.  ***The function returns cluster labels of PT data following the order of PT in the provided dataframe.*** If ***consensus\_type*** is chosen to be ***'highest\_matching\_clustering***, probabilities of each cluster will also be returned.
+Input data and covariate (optional) should be Panda dataframes with the same format shown before.
+Only PT data (which can be inside or outside of the training set) for which the user wants to derive cluster memberships needs to be provided, with diagnoses set to 1. ***The function returns cluster labels of PT data following the order of PT in the provided dataframe. *** If ***consensus\_type*** is chosen to be ***'highest\_matching\_clustering***, probabilities of each cluster will also be returned.

 ## Citation